 Meet Our Trainers: Libby Spader

-This is an installment in the “Meet Our Trainers” series, where we get to know InsideNGO’s trainers beyond the classroom.
+This is an installment in the “Meet Our Trainers” series, where we get to know Humentum’s trainers beyond the classroom.
 In this blog post, we highlight Libby Spader, our Program Director and experienced master trainer.

 Q: How long have you been working in the international development sector?
 How did you get your start?